hissssst/pathex/guides/tutorials/cheatsheet.md

 You can change the `star()` lens to whatever lens you prefer.
-For example, for parsed HTML documents you can use `star() ~> path(2)` to not traverse attribures.
+For example, for parsed HTML documents you can use `star() ~> path(2)` to not traverse attributes.
 And if you want to find one leaf, you can use `some()`

 ## Walk structure